ABOUT

 ANU / NAOJ / Kagoshima University Press release : "A Dancing Ancient Galactic Disk at a Peak of Star Formation"

-A computer simulation shows a seismic ripple propagating throughout a disturbed galaxy disk, matching the observational data.
+A computer simulation shows a seismic ripple propagating throughout a disturbed galaxy disk, illustrating the observational data well.
 (Credit: Bland-Hawthorn and Tepper-Garcia, University of Sydney)

 ASTRO3D Press release : "Heat spot reveal growth rate of a galaxy 12 billion years ago"